Back to: C#.NET Tutorials For Beginners and Professionals

 Note: Please use this feature carefully.
 Otherwise, it can easily lead to violating the single responsibility principles.

-Syntax to provide Default Implementation for Interface Method in C#:
+Syntax to Provide Default Implementation for Interface Method in C#:

 Example to Understand Default Interface Methods in C#